-How to change the Mac display for the visually impaired
+Visually impaired?
+These accessibility features on Mac will help you out!

 Click and drag the slider next to Cursor size.

-If you can't find your mouse cursor on your screen, you can enable the shake feature and your mouse cursor will get bigger when you shake your mouse.
+If you can't find your mouse cursor on your screen, you can enable the shake feature, and your mouse cursor will get more significant when you shake your mouse.

 - Click the Apple menu on the top left of your screen.